Frequently Asked Questions

 We do not sell our necks without the basses.

-To preserve it, Howard Feed-n-Wax - or just wipe it after you sweat on it.
+To preserve the oil finish, use Howard Feed-n-Wax - or just wipe it after you sweat on it.

 We do not offer active electronics, preferring passive and our chosen pickups for the Birdsong tonal recipe.